 You can file the completed Form SSA-44 and your supporting documentation in three main ways:

-The SSA does not accept the SSA-44 via email.
-However, you can upload documents through your “my Social Security” account or drop them off in-person at your Local Social Security Office.
-This provides an instant receipt. - Mail (Slowest):
+- Online/In-Person (Recommended): Upload documents through your “my Social Security” account or drop them off in-person at your Local Social Security Office.
+This provides an instant receipt.

 IRMAA Appeal Quick FAQ